-Ski boots are meant to be worn snug, but not overly tight.
-If a ski boot is too tight, it will not only reduce your circulation and make your feet cold, but it can cause cramp and major discomfort.
+Ski boots are meant to be worn snug but not overly tight.
+If a ski boot is too tight, it will reduce your circulation, make your feet cold, and cause cramps and significant discomfort.

 Typically sensations attributed to boots that are too tight: